Haotian-Zhang-PKU/Proactive-Beamforming-MMFF/README.md

 It is noted that there may be some differences in the results of different training processes.

-Acknowledgement: The code for this study was modified based on the source code provided by Muhammad Alrabeiah, Andrew Hredzak, and Ahmed Alkhateeb for their research: Millimeter Wave Base Stations with Cameras: Vision-Aided Beam and Blockage Prediction.
+__Acknowledgement__: The code for this study was modified based on the source code provided by Muhammad Alrabeiah, Andrew Hredzak, and Ahmed Alkhateeb for their research: Millimeter Wave Base Stations with Cameras: Vision-Aided Beam and Blockage Prediction.